gc-na/gc-na.github.io/_posts/2022-02-20-memorycompiler.md

 ---
 layout: post
-title: 메모리 설계하는 방법.
-Memory Compiler ARM artisan
+title: memory compiler
-subtitle: How to design a Memory.
+subtitle: What is PVT and OCV, and the difference.
-tags: [ARM, Artisan, Memorycompiler]
+tags: [PVT, OCV, CRPR]
 comments: true
 ---